Restoring Your Digestive Health

 Your digestive system runs from your mouth to your anus and fills a lot of space in your torso.
 It is responsible for getting nutrients into your body, digesting and assimilating those nutrients, and getting waste and toxins out.

 Your intestines are home to a few pounds of bacteria, helpful and harmful, and yeasts.
 Almost all your serotonin is made in the intestines to regulate its movements.

 Lymph tissue lining your digestive system produces over 60% of your immune cells.When this lining is compromised, so is your immune system.
 This increases your risk of infection, autoimmune diseases, gut flora imbalances, joint problems, skin issues and faster aging.

-Natural Indigestion Remedies for Restoring Digestive Health
+Natural Indigestion Remedies and Strategies for Restoring Your Digestive Health

 - Support natural detoxification.
 Limit toxic exposure as much as possible.
 Good bacteria, fiber, water, and super green foods such as spirulina and chlorella promote healthy detoxification in your intestines.
 If they are not eliminated there, toxins are reabsorbed into your bloodstream.

-- Eat probiotic rich foods or take supplements.
+- Eat probiotic-rich foods or take supplements.

 - Reduce stress.
 An important part of restoring your digestive health is being mindful of the connection between body and mind.
-Too much stress can wreak havoc on your ability to absorb and assimilate food.
+Too much stress wreaks havoc on your ability to absorb and assimilate food.
 Excess cortisol inhibits blood flow to the digestive system and may lead to constipation.
 Do not eat when your stressed.
 Calm down first.

 Restoring your digestive health is possible when you follow these healthy habits and use natural digestive aids.
 Good digestion promotes optimized nutrient absorption, waste elimination, neurotransmitter creation, and healthy immune function.
 Your rewards are overall better health, a happy gut, and improved energy.